spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 selected from the dropdown list.

 .. note:: The Tool specification is now saved to disk but the project itself is not.
 Remember to save the project every once in a while when you are working.
-You can do this from the main window **File -> Save project** button or by pressing **Ctrl+S** when the main window is active.
+You can do this by selecting **File -> Save project** from the main window or by pressing **Ctrl+S** when the main window is active.

 Executing a Tool
 ----------------